SirRexOfRider/CYBR404-UNK-Oregon-Trail/Project/Members.md

 On a weekly basis, the team lead will:
 ### Week 1
--Form Github Repository and project
+- Form Github Repository and project
--Assign members to the repo and project
+- Assign members to the repo and project
--Make milestones and deadlines for parts of the week's assignment -Make sure everyone is on the same page and communicating -Assist wherever needed by the team
+- Make milestones and deadlines for parts of the week's assignment
+- Make sure everyone is on the same page and communicating
+- Assist wherever needed by the team

 ### Week 2
--Make milestones and deadlines for parts of the week's assignment -Make sure everyone is on the same page and communicating -Assist wherever needed by the team
+- Make milestones and deadlines for parts of the week's assignment
+- Make sure everyone is on the same page and communicating
+- Assist wherever needed by the team

 ### Week 3
--Make milestones and deadlines for parts of the week's assignment -Make sure everyone is on the same page and communicating -Assist wherever needed by the team
+- Make milestones and deadlines for parts of the week's assignment
+- Make sure everyone is on the same page and communicating
+- Assist wherever needed by the team

 ## Adonis